VarunM24/data-science-portfolio/Python/Practice/Bakery/README.md

 # Assumption:
 In case a person makes an order which cannot be served using specified packages, it will be considered invalid and displayed with Invalid Order.
 # Solution
-Python 3.5 was used to created this solution.
+Python 3.5 and Jupyter notebook was used to created this solution.<br>
 I have created a Class Bakery with different functions to solve this problem.
 This class needs to be initialized with different item, their code and package along with their prices.
 Print order also needs to be specified.
 The __determineItemBreakup contains the algorithm which sequentially starts from lowest possible order amount until the given order amount and finds the minimum number of